Statute Law (Repeals) Act 1974

-The Statute Law (Repeals) Act 1974 is an Act of the Parliament of the United Kingdom.
+The Statute Law (Repeals) Act 1974 (c.
+22) is an act of the Parliament of the United Kingdom.

 It implemented recommendations contained in the fifth report on statute law revision, by the Law Commission and the Scottish Law Commission.
-It repealed 54 Acts in full and another 310 Acts in part.
-The Acts wholly or partially repealed by this Act were passed between 1581 and 1972.
+It repealed 54 acts in full and another 310 acts in part.
+The acts wholly or partially repealed by this act were passed between 1581 and 1972.

-This Act was partly in force in Great Britain at the end of 2010.
+This act was partly in force in Great Britain at the end of 2010.

-Section 2 - Preservation of enactments relating to protected policies of insurance
+Section 2 – Preservation of enactments relating to protected policies of insurance

 This section inserted section 17A of the Industrial and Friendly Societies Act 1948.

-Section 3 - Application to Northern Ireland, Channel Islands and Isle of Man
+Section 3 – Application to Northern Ireland, Channel Islands and Isle of Man

-In section 3(2), the words "or the Isle of Man" were repealed by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.
+In section 3(2), the words "or the Isle of Man" were repealed by group 1 of Part IX of schedule 1 to the Statute Law (Repeals) Act 1998.